19th AW holds Extremism Stand-Down Day

 |0

-This work, 19th AW holds Extremism Stand-Down Day, by TSgt Dana Cable, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 19th AW holds Extremism Stand-Down Day, by 2nd Lt.
+Charles Rivezzo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT